RichardDudbridge/Python-Challenges/README.md

 # Python-Challenges
-Notebooks containing a variety of Python challenges
+Notebooks containing a variety of Python challenges (with the aim of potentially reusing some code in other projects)